 Marathon training often feels incredibly intimidating, but with a few tweaks and careful consideration you can make this goal very attainable – even enjoyable!
-Here are some important tips to help you go from a half marathon to a full marathon safely.
-Make that transition from half to full marathon the smart way and you may just find yourself coming back for more.
+Here are some important tips to help you safely progress from half marathon to marathon.

-How to Progress from a Half Marathon to a Full
+How to Progress from Half Marathon to Marathon

 Don’t sign up for just any race for your first marathon.
 Take into account different race characteristics that will help you feel confident and less stressed on race day.
 A few things to consider when selecting a race for your first marathon: